 Skill gain: Communication

-4. “Am I just copy and pasting code?”
+4. “Am I just copying and pasting code?”

-At the beginning of the school year or semester, explain to students that the tech projects you will do together will teach them fundamental concepts of coding and programming.
-The main focus and objective is for them to understand how the code interacts to create something – our goal is not for them to memorize code!
+At the beginning of the school year or semester, explain to students that the tech projects you will do together will teach them fundamental coding and programming concepts.
+The main focus and objective are for them to understand how the code interacts to create something – our goal is not for them to memorize code!
 We do not encourage “mindless” copy-and-pasting.

 A successful programmer/coder is not defined by how much code they can type.
-They are defined by how well they can piece together code effectively.
+Instead, they are defined by how well they can piece together code effectively.

 Skill gain: Creativity

-I hope these four tips can bring excitement to your tech class and to encourage your students to see that tech class is not just about using computers – it is a chance to consider the broader perspective and impact of technology and the valuable skills to help them get “future-ready”!
+I hope these four tips can excite your tech class and encourage your students to see that tech class is not just about using a computer.
+Instead, it is a chance to consider technology’s broader perspective and impact and the valuable skills to help them get “future-ready”!